 - salt and pepper to taste

-- Take a medium fry pan, add your oil and onions, cook until the onions are soft- you can add more oil or water so it doesn't stick.
+- Take a medium fry pan, add your oil and onions, cook until the onions are soft- you can add more oil or water, so it doesn't stick.
 Add the rest of your ingredients.
-Cook on medium-low heat for about 20 minutes stirring semi-frequently to make sure it doesn't burn.
+Cook on medium-low heat for about 20 minutes stirring semi-frequently to ensure it doesn't burn.
 Serve with all your favorite taco toppings.